Should I Fix My Mortgage Rate?

 Should you shop around?
 Yes

 You must always shop around for the best mortgage rate.
 It is expensive nowadays to remortgage with a new company as some have high application fees.
 Do shop around, but also compare your current mortgage lender even if the rate is a little more, it still may be easier and cheaper in the long run.

 Should you pay capital off?
 Yes

 Many lenders allow for over payments usually of around 10% each year.
 Our view is that interest rates in a few years time will rise very rapidly.
 We cannot just keep ‘printing money’ with quantitative easing and also inflating our way out of debt without a ‘payback’.
 Perhaps interest rates will not to be 16% pa, but certainly there is a risk of interest rates hitting 8-10% pa in around say 2018-2020.

 You must plan to get your mortgage debt down now.
-Look at your budget and do make cutbacks.
-Even just overpaying your mortgage by £100pm or £200pm for a few years will have a dramatic effect on how much you owe in 5 years.
+Look at your budget and make cutbacks.
+Even just overpaying your mortgage by £100pm or £200pm for a few years will have a dramatic effect on how much you will owe in 5 years.

-Contact us to find out how you could benefit from fixing your mortgage payments.
+Contact us and find out how you could benefit from fixing your mortgage payments.